-The shore walk at low tide from Ardersier towards Fort George, built following the 1746 defeat at Culloden of Bonnie Prince Charlie, George II created the ultimate defence against further Jacobite unrest.
+The shore walk at low tide from Ardersier takes you towards the very impressive collections of buildings that make up Fort George.
+Built following the 1746 defeat at Culloden of Bonnie Prince Charlie, George II created the ultimate defence against further Jacobite unrest.
 The result, Fort George.http://www.historic-scotland.gov.uk

 Ardersier and The Moray Firth

 (Scottish Gaelic Àird nan Saor) was originally a small fishing village on the Moray Firth to the east of Inverness.
 The Gaelic name Àird nan Saor translates into “headland of the joiners” and is believed to refer to the local legend that the carpenters working on the construction of ecclesiatical buildings along the firth lived here.